Care Home Refurbishment London

 Why So Many Care Homes Need Refurbishment

-There are over 17,000 care homes in the UK, many of which were built long before current design standards existed.
+There are over 17,000 care homes in the UK, many of which were built long before current design standards were in place.
 Layouts often no longer suit the way staff need to work.
 Bedrooms may lack privacy or accessible bathrooms.
 Ventilation and insulation may be well below today’s expectations.
 And in some cases, older buildings make infection control harder to manage.
-Since the Covid-19 pandemic, families are asking more questions before placing a loved one in care.
-The Social Care Institute for Excellence reports that average occupancy in care homes fell from 87 percent to 81 percent.
+Since the COVID-19 pandemic, families are asking more questions before placing a loved one in care.
+The Social Care Institute for Excellence reports that average occupancy in care homes fell from 87 per cent to 81 per cent.
 That figure is starting to recover, but many care providers are still feeling the pressure.
 Refurbishment can be part of the solution.
 A modernised care home can be more appealing to residents and families.
 It can also help with staff retention, operational efficiency, and CQC compliance.

 care-home-builders-east-midlands2.jpg